solid/web-access-control-spec/README.md

 ##### Group Listings - Authentication of External Requests

-Group Listings via `acl:agentClass` links introduce the possibility of an ACL checking engine having to make requests to other servers.
+Group Listings via `acl:agentGroup` links introduce the possibility of an ACL checking engine having to make requests to other servers.
 Given that access to those external group listings can be protected, the question immediately arises:
 By what mechanism should the ACL checking engine authenticate its request to